 Appropriately Uses Anti-Anxiety Medication

-This datapoint measures the percentage of long-term patients taking antianxiety drugs.
+This statistic gauges the percent of long-term residents taking antianxiety drugs.

 Managing Depression Among Residents